 Cleaning Deposit: $40 (to be refunded upon return of the equipment being satisfactorily clean)

-Land managers are required to fill out the Manure Application Risk Management (ARM) worksheet prior to immediately prior to using the district’s spreader.
-E-mail the completed worksheet to firstname.lastname@example.org.
+Land managers are required to fill out the Manure Application Risk Management (ARM) worksheet prior to immediately prior to using KCD’s spreader.
+Send the completed worksheet to firstname.lastname@example.org.
 Please consult with your Farm Conservation Planner if you receive a medium-high or high risk result after completing the ARM worksheet.
-The worksheet can be found online at http://www.wadairyplan.org/ARM/arm-worksheet.
+The worksheet can be found online at https://www.wadairyplan.org/ARM/arm-worksheet.

 Land managers with a current KCD Farm Conservation Plan may not need a nutrient management consultation prior to use of the spreader.
-However, a follow-up review of the Farm Conservation Plan will be conducted and land managers are still required to fill out the ARM worksheet before spreading.
-Visit our web site to learn more about Farm Conservation Planning services.
+However, a follow-up review of the Farm Conservation Plan may be conducted and land managers are still required to fill out the ARM worksheet before spreading.
+Visit Farm Conservation Planning for more information.

-A KCD Resource Planning staff member will conduct a nutrient management consultation before delivery of the spreader to determine proper application rates.
+A KCD Farm Services staff member may conduct a nutrient management consultation before spreader use to determine proper application rates.
 We strongly encourage land managers to have a recent soil test analysis available for review at the time of the consultation.
 Visit Soil Testing Program for more information.

 It is recommended that land managers spread composted rather than raw manure.
 Nutrients in composted manure are more readily available for pasture grasses or crops and that reduces the risk of potential excess runoff.
 To learn more about composting manure, check out our Manure Management fact sheet.

 If you have questions about using KCD’s manure spreader, e-mail Carrie King.

 *King Conservation District Service Area